For more professional practice resources, become an AECEA member!

-Play, Participation, and Possibilities: An Early Learning and Child Care Curriculum Framework for Alberta - This curriculum framework is the result of a collaborative effort of many, intended to guide the practice of early childhood educators working in centre based child care and family day homes in Alberta.
+Flight: Alberta's Early Learning and Care Framework - This curriculum framework is the result of a collaborative effort of many, intended to guide the practice of early childhood educators working in centre based child care and family day homes in Alberta.

 Organizations, Government Ministries & Other Resources